..So Finally our Puppy is coming Home!!

 Bringing home a new dog is a big event and it is not uncommon for new owners to forget to purchase all the supplies they will need when the puppy arrives.
 Among the most critical items are food, bowls for food and water, a collar, a leash, several safe chew toys, supplies to clean and clean up after your shepherd, and of course, there’s the crate and all the supplies that go with this purchase.
 There is one important issue when you come to pick up your puppy at Southernwind, Please ALWAYS bring as medium size Plush toy, it doesn't matter what it is as long that is big enough to use to rub the mother and the siblings with it and the puppy takes that smell back to his home where he might be a bit homesick and this will really make things better for him.

 Food and Bowls

 Your new dog will need to eat only a few hours after you bring him home, so be sure to have food and bowls on hand.
-We are feeding our puppies Royal Canin Maxi Puppy.
-Whether or not you plan to continue with this food, you shouldn’t introduce a new food immediately as this could cause gastrointestinal problems
+We are feeding our puppies Pro Plan 30/20 chicken for all stages.
+Whether or not you plan to continue with this food, you shouldn’t introduce new food immediately as this could cause gastrointestinal problems

 When it comes to choosing food and water bowls for your new puppy, keep in mind that puppies and some adult dogs take great pleasure in carrying their bowls around, stepping in them, tossing the food, or chewing on them.
 Plastic bowls are inexpensive, can be easily tipped and destroyed, and are difficult to clean.